gocd/docker-registry-artifact-plugin/README.md

+This is a fork to create an artifact plugin to store artifacts in S3.
+This documentation will be updated as the code gets changed.

 # Docker Registry Artifact plugin

 The docker registry artifact plugin provides a way to push and pull docker images on GoCD